iceniveth/iceniveth/README.md

 - Uses LLMs to check if email a purchase order and for the matching of customer PO items with the Acumatica items.
 - The system also learns from the corrected or previous sales order, so that by next time, it will create the right sales order items.
-- Tools used: HonoJS, Drizzleorm, Pgvector, Redis,
+- Tools used: HonoJS, Drizzleorm, Pgvector, Redis, & OpenAI

 ##### Flash Cargo